-These awards celebrate the past accomplishments and future potential of young faculty-rank researchers working in three disciplinary categories of science and engineering.
 Every year, one nominee in each category will be named a Blavatnik Awards in Israel Laureate and awarded US$100,000 in unrestricted funds.
-The three categories for nomination are:

-The Blavatnik Awards in Israel will be conferred at a formal ceremony in Jerusalem each spring.
+The Blavatnik Awards for Young Scientists in Israel will be conferred at a formal ceremony each spring.